 I didn’t, of course.

 Then came the yew.
 A thousand years old.
 So ancient it no longer looked like a tree: its girth enormous, deformed, mutated, grown-in on itself.
-It didn’t have bark in any normal sense but a grotesque hide: sharp ridges, sinister valleys, foul tumours, clenched knots.
+It didn’t have bark in any normal sense, but a grotesque hide: sharp ridges, sinister valleys, foul tumours, clenched knots.
 Its crown was absurdly low, as if it had been stamped down by the sky.
 Surveying its mounds and sprouts and swellings, I couldn’t help but think of Merrick, The Elephant Man.
 But I had no pity for the yew and it had no mercy for me.
-Its needles, more black than green, brimmed with poison.
+Its needles were more black than green, and brimmed with poison.

 It crouched beside a West Country church in a yard of flaking headstones lodged at strange angles (like ships run aground).
 And yet, for all of the yew’s ugliness, there were those who saw it as beautiful, venerable… even sacred.
 Had not the archers of Crecy, Poitiers and Agincourt cut bows from trees just like it?